gesslar/glpu/doc/wiki/simul_efun/object.md

 ### PARAMETERS

-    object ob - The object to get the top-level environment of.
+* `object ob` - The object to get the top-level environment of.

-### RETURNS

-    object - The top-level environment of the object.

 ## DESCRIPTION